spell-music/csound-expression/tutorial/chapters/CsoundAPI.md

 On Windows it's installed with Csound installer.
 You can download it from the official Csound site.
 On OSX we can install it with `brew`.

+The source code with examples can be found at [the github directory](https://github.com/spell-music/csound-expression/tree/master/examples/Api).

 ### How to use channels with Python

 There is a cool GitHub project [Csound API examples](https://github.com/csound/csoundAPI_examples)